ACPA members can join any SIG. To join a SIG, contact the ACPA National Office Team.

 The SIG’s goals are to provide opportunities for professional growth through network and discussion; and to serve as an advocate for mental health care within ACPA.

-- Discuss adoption of the Americleft psychosocial protocol as a recommended approach to standardized screening.
+- Finalize adoption of the Americleft psychosocial protocol as a recommended approach to standardized screening.
+Disseminate recommendations to teams.